luka-hash/art-teacher/README.md

 It is [Inktober](https://www.google.dk/search?q=inktober) and I need some help with drawing

-For now it just draws a grid to help with orientations and proportions.
+For now it just draws a grid to help you with orientations and proportions.

 ## Is it any good?